BrodyHarris14/discord_gptbot/README.md

 It is hard coded to use a specific server. idk if you can dockerize this.
 This relies on trained set data that is huge and stored on google drive.
+Each set should be in its own folder under the "checkpoint" folder at this level.

 DEPENDENCIES
 ------------